Geeks in Phoenix

 6. Uninstall system utilities

-This is not mandatory, but I recommend uninstalling any anti-virus, anti-malware, EMET, etc. program before the upgrade.
+This is not mandatory, but I recommend uninstalling any anti-virus, anti-malware, EMET, etc. programs before the upgrade.
 These programs look for malicious activity geared toward the operating system and could create a massive headache during the upgrade.
 It's better to be safe than sorry.

 Time to upgrade to Windows 10